kg4zow/mdbook-template/theme-template/README.md

     // mdbook-fix-templates v0.2.0 2025-05-25 - mdbook v0.4.50
     ```

     If you're using the same version of `mdbook` which generated the files, you shouldn't need to update the files.
+If not (as in the example) ...

 * Make sure your clone of the mdbook source code repo is up to date, and checked out to the same tag as whatever version of `mdbook` you're using.